 It goes without saying that news services make it much easier to time the markets.
 As such, you are more likely to make a profit from your Bitcoin trading endeavors.

-Technical Analysis in Bitcoin
+Technical Analysis of Bitcoin

 Technical analysis entails using pricing data to assess market sentiment, from the past and the present.
 This helps shed some light on where the next Bitcoin trend might begin or end.

 Utilizing such charts is only going to make your Bitcoin trading decisions easier moving forward.
 Some of the most commonly used indicators are the Relative Strength Index, MACD indicators, Moving Average, and Average Directional Index.
 However, there are many more.